GunnarGriese/gunnargriese.github.io/_posts/2024-01-31-consent-mode-v2.md

 _Source: [Advanced vs. basic implementation](https://support.google.com/analytics/answer/9976101?hl=en)_

 > DISCLAIMER: While advertisers should adopt the Consent Mode update to ensure remarketing efforts stay efficient, they should not take the choice of whether or not to implement the "Advanced" variant lightly.
 The "Advanced" mode allows for more data collection, which may benefit campaign performance.
 However, it might also come with a higher risk of non-compliance with legislation like ePrivacy, which could result in fines and other penalties.
-Hence, I strongly advocate involving your legal department in making a decision in the aforementioned trade-off.
+Hence, I strongly advocate involving your legal department in deciding on the abovementioned trade-off.

 ## Implications of Adopting Consent Mode v2

-With the two additional consent states — `ad_user_data` and `ad_personalization` — Consent Mode v2 allows for enhanced user consent granularity, and gives advertisers tools to directly affect how Google services can [utilize collected data](https://developers.google.com/tag-platform/security/concepts/consent-mode).
+With the two additional consent states — `ad_user_data` and `ad_personalization` — Consent Mode v2 allows for enhanced user consent granularity and gives advertisers tools to directly affect how Google services can [utilize collected data](https://developers.google.com/tag-platform/security/concepts/consent-mode).

 The `ad_user_data` consent state governs whether advertisers can send user data to Google for advertising purposes.
 Denial of this consent has the following implications: